krios2146/weather-tracker/README.md

 From the home page user can access any other page.

 From the search only available option is home page.
-The application will not allow user to search locations if thiey are not authorized.
+The application will not allow user to search locations if they are not authorized.

 The sign in and sign up pages have links to each other, but to the home page yet.